 Selling unpaid invoices to an invoice factoring company is the only way on this list to obtain capital without going into debt.
 You don’t need the strongest finances to qualify for invoice factoring as long as your customers have good credit and reliable payment history.

 Commercial Real Estate Loan

-Business owners use commercial real estate loans to finance a new or existing property, such as retail space, warehouse or office buildings.
+Business owners use commercial real estate loans to finance the purchase of a new or existing property, such as retail space, warehouses, or office buildings.
 Also called commercial mortgages, a commercial real estate loan can help you expand your business to a new location or even refinance an existing loan amount.
-The building or other property you are buying can serve as collateral for the loan, which the lender will sell to pay for the loan if you cannot repay it.
-The terms of a commercial real estate loan will depend on the value of the property, your credit history, down payment, business cash flow and other debts, among other factors.
-Also, be aware the lender may charge prepayment penalties or balloon payments.
+The building or other property you are buying can serve as collateral for the loan.
+The lender can take possession of your property if you default on the loan and sell it to recoup their losses.

 The application process for microloans is streamlined, and there may be fewer qualifications as well.
 Many microloans are offered through nonprofit organizations or government-guaranteed SBA loans.
 Collateral may be required, depending on the lender and funding needs.